karintoks/printf/README.md

 R : prints the rot13'ed string
 16. *
 All the above options work well together.
-Author:
-DONJOR KARINA and Temitola
+Author: This code is written by DONJOR KARINA and OLOKUNTOYE TEMITOLA